 “Yes!
-Apparently this group,” she gestures to the Vansteen guards, “are not the only ones who let Edward ‘slip by’ today!” she snaps.
+Apparently, this group,” she gestures to the Vansteen guards, “aren’t the only ones who let Edward ‘slip by’ today!” she snaps.

 “Baby, what are you talking about?”
-I am so lost right now.
+I’m so lost right now.
 She looks around the room to each member of my security, then she does that seizure thing that she does that I would find funny any other time, but not now.
 Her eyes land on me.

 “Fuck me!
 They still haven’t told you?” she says aghast.
-I have a feeling that I am not going to like this.
+I have a feeling that I’m not going to like this.